 If you are looking to buy a property or raise cash for your business then pension-led may be a solution.
 If the Directors, or the business, have a suitably sized pension pot, this can be utilised for a property purchase or acquisition.
 The loan can also provide a higher rate of return for the pension pot than the business / Directors lent itself with at an agreed interest rate.
 Or why not utilise the new regulations of 2015 to unlock your Pension to start or grow your business!

 These are organisations and individuals who will invest in your business normally in return for a percentage of your business so here you must know what you are prepared to give away.
 You could be lucky and attract the attention of an Investor who will invest in your business but also has a skill that you are on the lookout for.
 However, for most Investors they like to stay silent.

-If you work with a Business Mentor they would know what type of Alternative Finance would suit you organisation and we at www.gateway2enterprise.co.uk have a the A Team of Business Mentors test drive us for free.
+If you work with a Business Mentor they would know what type of Alternative Finance would suit your organisation and we at www.gateway2enterprise.co.uk have the A Team of Business Mentors.
+Test-drive us for free.